pontus-vision/pontus-vision/README.md

   └── timescaledb
   ```

-  Make sure that the value for the `storagePath` key @ `pontus-vision/k3s/helm/custom-values.yaml` is the root of the directory structure above.
+  Check that the value for the `storagePath` key @ `pontus-vision/k3s/helm/custom-values.yaml` is the root of the directory structure above.

   Here is a set of commands that can create this structure if the value of `.Values.pvvals.storagePath` is set to `~/storage`: